Flank/flank-dashboard/docs/12_state_management_investigation.md

 }
 ```

 So, to subscribe to the auth updates we should subscribe to `isLoggedInStream` whether using the regular listener function `isLoggedInStream.listen(...)` or using the `StreamBuilder` to update the UI based on the current stream value.
-If wee want to sign in a user we have a `Sink`, so we should call `signInSink.add(credentials)` to trigger the sign in process.
+If we want to sign in a user we have a `Sink`, so we should call `signInSink.add(credentials)` to trigger the sign in process.

 ### Pros